DinoChiesa/ApiLoadGen/README.md

 * `slimNodeHttpClient.js`
   a slim http client for node that implements q's promises.
 The base http client in node is heinous.
 This gets require'd by server4.js

+* `weightedRandomSelector.js`
+  a module that provides a weighted random selector.
+This allows the server to randomly select a city based on population, for each request.
+It would make more sense to select a city per job.
+Anyway, this is the beginning of specifying a contrived X-Forwarded-For header.

 * `etl1.js`
   a simple command-line nodejs tool that loads the specified "model" file for a job into App Services.